Examo

 A related concept worth naming:

-Deflation is a sustained fall in the general price level (a negative inflation rate).
-It is rare but dangerous: consumers delay purchases waiting for prices to fall further, firms cut output, and unemployment rises.
+Deflation is a sustained fall in the general price level, which shows up as a negative inflation rate.
+It is rare but dangerous: consumers delay purchases while they wait for prices to fall further, so firms cut output and unemployment rises.

 A more extreme concept: